wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'joined the Great Horde',
     'built the biggest {cyclopsstructure} of the world', 'are feral',
   ];
    gen_data['cyclopsstructure'] = [
     'wall', 'fortress', 'maze', 'mill',
   ];
    gen_data['cyclopsproblem'] = [
-    'and are actually good intended',
+    'and are actually well intended',
     'because the gods can see through their eyes', 'and are worshiped by Orcs',
     'and take nothing seriously',